savoirfairelinux/dhtnet/extras/virtual-networking/docs/adding-tests.md

 ### Fixtures

-Fixtures are reusable services layered onto a topology.
-Current built-in kinds are:
+Fixtures are reusable command-backed services layered onto a topology.
+Fixture templates live in `fixtures/*.json`.
+Current template types are:

 - `local-bootstrap`
+- `local-bootstrap-ipv6`
 - `miniupnpd`

 If you only need a different instance count, change the topology fixture entry's `amount`.
-Fixture roles and options are generated from topology roles and defaults.
+Fixture names, roles, and options are expanded from the template using topology roles and defaults.
 For `miniupnpd`, discovery checks validate the expected external IP.
+Template `runtime` sections declare generic `start`, optional `ready`, `stop`, `artifacts`, and `publish` behavior.
+Fixture-specific logic belongs in helpers under `lib/fixture_actions/`.

 Topologies list the fixtures they need.
 Scenarios do not declare fixtures.